Home Australia Road Trip – Complete Guide

 Professional backpackers already practice it: plan their meals for the next few days and make a shopping list.
 Easy, mate!
 So you will be sure to know what you really need.
 Also, don’t forget to bring reusable bags.

-Advice for the road
+Advice on the road

+Australia has very specific traffic regulations and signage.
 Motorways do not have a central island and the speed limit for these roads is 100km/h.
 Near major cities, some roads have tolls.
 There are no barriers that limit access, so payment is made online.

 On the road, you also risk encountering floods (in the rainy season), livestock crossing, and wild animals…Depending on your vehicle, some roads will not be passable.
 In any case, be careful and don’t drive at night to avoid collisions with wild animals.